Paolo Mantegazza

-Paolo Mantegazza ([ˈpaːolo manteˈɡattsa]; 31 October 1831 – 28 August 1910) was an Italian neurologist, physiologist, and anthropologist, noted for his experimental investigation of coca leaves into its effects on the human psyche.
+Paolo Mantegazza ([ˈpaːolo manteˈɡattsa]; 31 October 1831 – 28 August 1910) was an Italian neurologist, physiologist, and anthropologist, known for his experimental investigation of coca leaves and its effects on the human psyche.
 He was also an author of fiction.

 Life

 Mantegazza was born in Monza on 31 October 1831.
-After spending his student days at the universities of Pisa and Milan, he gained his M.D. degree at Pavia in 1854.
-After travelling in Europe, India and the Americas, he practised as a doctor in the Argentine Republic and Paraguay.
-Returning to Italy in 1858 he was appointed surgeon at Milan Hospital and professor of general pathology at Pavia.
-In 1870, he was nominated professor of anthropology at the Istituto di Studi Superiori, Florence.
+After spending his student days at the universities of Pisa and Milan, he gained his M.D. degree at the University of Pavia in 1854.
+After travelling in Europe, India and the Americas, he practised as a doctor in Argentina and Paraguay.
+He returned to Italy in 1858 he was appointed surgeon at Milan Hospital and professor of general pathology at the University of Pavia.
+In 1870, he was nominated professor of anthropology at the Istituto di Studi Superiori in Florence.
 Here, he founded the first Museum of Anthropology and Ethnology in Italy, and later the Italian Anthropological Society.

-From 1865 until 1876, he was deputy for Monza in the Parliament of Italy, being elected subsequently to the Italian Senate.
+From 1865 to 1876, he was deputy for Monza in the Parliament of Italy, and was subsequently elected to the Italian Senate.
 He became the object of fierce attacks because of the extent to which he practised vivisection.

+In 1879, Mantegazza travelled to Norway with his colleague Stephan Sommier on a quest to collect "anthropological facts" about the Sámi.
+He gathered three types of information: cultural items, anthropometric measurements, and photographs.
+The last category featured images he and Sommier had created as well as photos he had taken along the way.
+All of them were returned to Florence, where Mantegazza was the director of the anthropological museum.

+Mantegazza was elected an International Member of the American Philosophical Society in 1895.

+In 1897, he published his novel The Year 3000: A Dream; through this work he projected that future citizens would have air conditioning, renewable electricity, credit cards, and virtual-reality entertainment, as well as a massive war in Europe, which would be followed by peace, integration, and a unified currency.

 During a time when the popular and official science and culture in Italy were still influenced by the Roman Catholic Church, Mantegazza was a staunch liberal and defended the ideas of Darwinism in anthropology, his research having helped to establish it as the "natural history of man".
-From 1868 to 1875 he maintained a correspondence with Charles Darwin, too.
+He also maintained a correspondence with Charles Darwin from 1868 to 1875.